ingchips/ING918XX_SDK_SOURCE/examples-gcc/smart_home_hub/doc/index.md

 # Smart Home Hub

-This example is developped using [Nim](https://nim-lang.org) programming language.
+This example is developed using [Nim](https://nim-lang.org) programming language.
 It demonstrates how to:

 * Use Nim together with C: